mahendrapaipuri/ceems/website/docs/components/ceems-lb.md

 Prometheus, using the browser cookie that is set by Grafana auth.
 The consequence is that the user can query the metrics of _any_ user or _any_ compute unit.
 Straight forward solutions to this problem is to create a Prometheus instance for each project/namespace.
-However, this is not a scalable solution when they are thousands of projects/namespaces exist.
+However, this is not a scalable solution when there are thousands of projects/namespaces in a given deployment.

 This can pose few issues in multi tenant systems like HPC and cloud computing platforms.
 Ideally, we do not want one user to be able to access the compute unit metrics of other users.
 CEEMS load balancer component has been created to address this issue.

-CEEMS Load Balancer addresses this issue by acting as a gate keeper to introspect the query before deciding whether to proxy the request to TSDB or not.
-It means when a user makes a TSDB query for a given compute unit, CEEMS load balancer will check if the user owns that compute unit by verifying with CEEMS API server.
+CEEMS Load Balancer addresses this issue by acting as a gate keeper to introspect the query before deciding whether to proxy the request to TSDB/Pyroscope or not.
+It means when a user makes a TSDB/Pyroscope query for a given compute unit, CEEMS load balancer will check if the user owns that compute unit by verifying with CEEMS API server.

 ## Objectives

 The main objectives of the CEEMS load balancer are two-fold:

-- To provide access control on the TSDB so that compute units of each project/namespace are only accessible to the members of that project/namespace
+- To provide access control on the TSDB/Pyroscope so that compute units of each project/namespace are only accessible to the members of that project/namespace
-- To provide basic load balancing for replicated TSDB instances.
+- To provide basic load balancing for replicated TSDB/Pyroscope instances.

-Thus, CEEMS load balancer can be configured as Prometheus data source in Grafana and the load balancer will take care of routing traffic to backend TSDB instances and at the same time enforcing access control.
+Thus, CEEMS load balancer can be configured as Prometheus and Pyroscope data sources in Grafana and the load balancer will take care of routing traffic to backend TSDB/Pyroscope instances and at the same time enforcing access control.

 ## Load balancing